3rendan/paDigital/themes/pvdAth/README.md

 *  Open and available for anyone to use

 ### Internal Design Style Guide
+  - updated to Bootstrap v.
   - border-radius is 8px
   - colors
     - light grey: #b6b6b6;
     - dark grey: #999999;
     - green: #C4D425;
     - black
+  - fade for modal boxes has been deprecated in Bootstrap 4

 ### Questions?
 Requests?